-The results have multiple tabs, accessible via the buttons on the bottom of the panel.
-Details on the network metrics can be found here.
+The results have multiple tabs.
+Details on the network parameters can be found here.

-- Simple Metrics
+- Simple Parameters

 - Node Degree Distribution

-- Clustering Coefficient
+- Avg.
+Clustering Coefficient Distribution

-- Topological Coefficient
+- Topological Coefficients

-- · Average Shortest Path Length
+- Shortest Path Distribution

+- Shared Neighbors Distribution

-- · Neighborhood Connectivity
+- Neighborhood Connectivity Distribution

 - Betweenness Centrality

-- Closeness Centrality
+- · Closeness Centrality

-- Stress Centrality
+- Stress Centrality Distribution

-17.1.2 Analyze Subset of Nodes
+18.1.2 Analyze Subset of Nodes

 Prior versions of this tool offered the option of analyzing all nodes or only a selected subset.
 This is no longer supported directly in the program.
-Instead, if you want to analyze a subnetwork, you can use the command $File \rightarrow New\ Network \rightarrow From\ Selected\ Nodes$, All Edges in the Command Panel to create the desired subnetwork.
+Instead, if you want to analyze a subnetwork, you can use the command $File \rightarrow New\ Network \rightarrow From\ Selected\ Nodes$ , All Edges in the Command Panel to create the desired subnetwork.

-17.1.3 Plot Metrics
+18.1.3 Plot Parameters